ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 Your identification has been saved with the new passphrase.
 ```

+After working on our private key, we can retry to connect with `ssh`.
 ```
 ssh -i sshkey_private tom@10.129.202.20
 ```

+Enter the previously set passphrase.
 ```
 Enter passphrase for key 'sshkey_private':
 Welcome to Ubuntu 20.04.3 LTS (GNU/Linux 5.4.0-90-generic x86_64)